 With that being said, your credit score, credit history, and income are important for a conventional bank loan.
 They determine your ability to be approved and the interest rate for the mortgage.
+You may have the best investment property calculator or Airbnb calculator in all existence but if you cannot sustain an investment financially, it won’t do you any good.
 You must be able to afford the mortgage; and the future rental income from the property is not calculated in the equation.

 It’s the best way for financing a rental property if…you have a good credit score and credit history; have high income.

 This is different than the conventional bank loan.
 Unlike large banks that operate in all 50 states and internationally, small banks operate in small communities.
 Large banks conform to guidelines like Fannie Mae and Freddie Mac as mentioned above.
 But when it comes to small banks, they keep the loans in-house rather than sell them off to investors.
 They’ll want to get to know you better.
 So, expect some face-time visits and be prepared to network!
 Once they approve, they’ll be pretty easy to work with.